telerik/fiddler-everywhere-docs/modify-and-filter-traffic/breakpoints.md

 ---
-title: Advanced Rules Techniques
-description: "Using Fiddler's advanced rules techniques like breakpoints."
+title: Using Breakpoints to Pause Traffic
+description: "Pausing network traffic through breakpoint actions in Fiddler Everywhere"
-slug: rulesbuilder-advanced-techniques
+slug: rulesbuilder-breakpoints
 publish: true
 position: 30
 ---

-# Advanced Rules Techniques
+# Breakpoints in Fiddler Everywhere

 The **Rules** functionality in Fiddler Everywhere is a sophisticated tool that lets you virtually play with the ongoing traffic in any way possible.
 With its help, you can easily adjust the ongoing traffic per your requirements by matching all or specific sessions and consequentially applying specific actions that vary from simply highlighting and commenting entries (for easier inspection and analysis) to changing the content and behavior of HTTP Requests (before they reach the target server) or HTTP Responses (before they reach the client application).

 Being able to "hack" an HTTP session on the fly provides almost unlimited testing and development opportunities.
-This article will demonstrate some more complex actions that can be used while creating a rule.
+This article will demonstrate some more complex actions that can be used while using the Fiddler's breakpoints rule action.

 ## Using Breakpoints

 One of the most desired features was the ability to pause the execution of a session before it reaches the server or the client application.
 Fiddler Everywhere provides that option through the **Set Breakpoint** action and its two sub-actions **Before Sending a Request** and **Before Sending and Response**.

 Fiddler Everywhere stands between the client application (that sends a request and receives a response) and a server (that receives a request and returns a response).
 The breakpoint actions explicitly pause the forwarding of matched requests and responses.
-You inspect the paused request/response or make complex changes by editing their HTTP Headers and Body through the **Raw** inspector.
+You can inspect the paused request/response or make complex changes by editing their HTTP Headers and Body through the **Raw** inspector.

 ### Request Breakpoint

+Setting a breakpoint for HTTP request will pause the request before it reaches the target server.
+This allows you to modify and mock different request scenarios on the fly.

 To create a rule that sets a breakpoint for HTTP request, do the following: